 Remove from the heat to a cooling plate.

-Inspect the batch.
+- Inspect the batch.
 If the bottoms are too dark on the first try, reduce the heat.
 They should be light to medium brown, not brown-black.
+If the dough sticks, it’s usually because the griddle isn’t at the right temperature.
+Use your digital thermometer to test the griddle, and adjust temp.
+Clean the rings after use if they have dough stuck to them.

 Serve with Kerrygold’s softened butter spread, and an assortment of jams.
 If storing for later use, let cool fully at room temp for an hours before bagging and putting in the refrigerator.
 Store in the refrigerator for up to two weeks (They won’t last that long!).